jacob-long/personal-site/content/post/r-basics-spss-users.md

 For longer object names, some prefer to use "camel case" with the first segment lowercase, but with each other segment capitalized.
 For example, `myTextObject` is more readable than `mytextobject`.

 You can use numbers, periods, and underscores in variable names, but only after the first letter.
 The first character **must be a letter**, but after that numbers are fine.
 Sometimes you may have an initial object called `data` or some such, but you tweak it and save the tweaked version as `data2` or `data_alt` or `data.alt`.
-There are no minimum number of characters for an object name, so it is fine to call an object `a` or `b`, just remember that you'll have to be able to remember what's in there and sometimes a single letter isn't expressive enough to remind you.
+There is no minimum number of characters for an object name, so it is fine to call an object `a` or `b`, just remember that you'll have to be able to remember what's in there and sometimes a single letter isn't expressive enough to remind you.

 ### Vectors